 Farm resilience starts with a solid financial foundation

 Handling low profits means you need to manage the financial risks affecting your operation.
 These types of risks focus beyond production or marketing risks, such as poor weather or low market prices.
-Financial risks include increased input costs, high levels of loan debt, low working capital, and or poor or incomplete budgeting for yearly needs.
-When these risks are present, there is often insufficient cash to pay bills, lower than anticipated profits, and potential loss of owner equity.
+Financial risks can be increased input costs, high levels of loan debt, low working capital and/or poor or incomplete budgeting for yearly needs.
+When these risks are present, there is often insufficient cash to pay bills, lower than anticipated profits and potential loss of owner equity.
 Farms that manage these risks are considered highly resilient.

 When thinking about your farm’s profitability, consider whether your operation is financially resilient.
 How well can your farm absorb or withstand unexpected changes and potential financial risks?
 Do you have the ability to recover from these types of risks or adapt to change?
 How can you build and utilize your farm’s resilience when low profits are expected?

-This financial analysis also enables you to look deeper at each individual commodity and determine what it actually costs you to raise them.
+This financial analysis also enables you to then look deeper at each individual commodity and what it actually costs you to raise them.
 Knowing last year’s cost of production can help you more accurately project this year’s cost of production.
 What costs will be the same or have changed because of input prices or changes on the farm?
-You should also consider any changes to production practices and their impacts to your overall costs.
-There are several tools available to assist producers in identifying their cost of production on the Michigan State University Extension Farm Management website Farm Business Cost of Production section.
+You should also consider any changes to production practices and their impacts on your overall costs.
+There are several tools available to assist producers in identifying their cost of production on the MSU Farm Management website Farm Business Cost of Production section.

 Once you can project this year’s cost of production, you have a better understanding of your farm’s potential profitability.
 Now you can think about how to manage it.
 Should your crop rotation be adjusted to more acres of one crop or another?
 Are there costs that can be changed or managed more closely?
-Many costs are set - what costs remain that you can impact?
-Do not forget smaller costs: added together, they can cost just as much as larger items.
+Many costs are set, what costs remain that you can impact?
+Do not forget smaller costs, these added together can cost just as much as larger items, like fertilizer or rent.

-Weather and commodity prices have been challenging in recent years, and the latest market impacts have made many situations more difficult.
-Understanding your farm’s financial situation provides you with a foundation of knowledge and outlines how resilient your business is to financial risk.
-It helps you identify your opportunities to reduce costs or capture profits when they are available.
-Examining your situation provides you the ability to make sound, well-informed decisions to help your farm make it through tough times.
+These collective resources developed by the MSU Extension Farm Business Management team can help your farm build resiliency.
+Understanding your farm’s financial situation provides you with a foundation of knowledge and outlines how resilient your business is to financial risks.
+It helps you identify your options or opportunities to reduce costs or capture profits when they are available.
+Examining your situation provides you with the ability to make sound, well-informed decisions to help your farm make it through these tough times.